Faisal-Hussein/Die-Class/README.md

-The second Git Lab
+The second git lab
+First team member: Faisal Hussein
-Second team member: <Aaron Begy>
+Second team member: Aaron Begy
+This repository is an example of a C++ project.